The most outrageous celebrity Halloween costumes of 2025

 Some celebrities began dressing up for the spooky occasion a little early

-Celebrities are getting into the Halloween spirit early this week, unveiling their imaginative — and often high-budget — costumes ahead of Friday’s spooky celebrations.
+Celebrities are getting into the Halloween spirit this week, unveiling their imaginative — and often high-budget — costumes.

-Some celebrities are known for hosting high-profile Halloween parties, with pictures often going viral the next day.
-Specifically, Heidi Klum throws a big New York City bash every year with a star-studded guest list, with costumes she spends years planning in advance.
-The America’s Got Talent judge is known for her show-stopping Halloween costumes every year, from dressing up as Jessica Rabbit from Who Framed Roger Rabbit in 2015 to one of the werewolves from Michael Jackson’s iconic “Thriller” music video in 2017.
+Some stars, like model Heidi Klum, are known specifically for hosting high-profile Halloween parties, with pictures often going viral the next day.

-The Kardashians are also known for their extravagant costumes, as the family has gone all out for the killer holiday, whether that be Kourtney and Travis Barker going as Morticia and Gomez Addams, or Kendall Jenner’s cucumber getup.
+Klum’s annual New York City bash always has a star-studded guest list and features costumes she spends years planning in advance.
+The America’s Got Talent judge is celebrated for her show-stopping Halloween costumes every year, from her Jessica Rabbit in 2015 to one of the werewolves from Michael Jackson’s iconic “Thriller” music video in 2017.

-Although October 31 may not be for another few days, some people have begun to get a head start by sharing their costumes early to possibly give their fans inspiration for what to wear themselves when the scary day arrives.
+The Kardashians have also become known for their over-the-top Halloween looks, with the family consistently embracing the holiday’s flair for the dramatic — from Kourtney Kardashian and Travis Barker’s spot-on Morticia and Gomez Addams costumes to Kendall Jenner’s tongue-in-cheek cucumber outfit.

-While some celebrities might not have as elaborately planned costumes as the so-called “Queens of Halloween,” Heidi Klum and Janelle Monáe, here are the most outrageous Halloween costumes seen so far.
+While some celebrities might not have as planned as elaborately as the so-called “Queens of Halloween,” here are the most outrageous Halloween costumes seen so far.

 Paris Hilton